ebubekirtabak/PySloth/docs-retype/scope/settings/settings.md

 # Settings
 ### What is Settings?

-Settings is an object that represents main configuration for scraper.
+Settings is an object that represents main configuration to PySloth.

 #- Settings